Key Takeaways

 Sometimes, staying and documenting builds a stronger case than resigning.
 Every day you remain employed under intolerable conditions is another day of evidence.
 But there's a counterpoint: sometimes conditions are genuinely dangerous to your mental or physical health, and no case is worth destroying yourself over.

 An experienced employment attorney can help you navigate this tension.
-They can evaluate whether you have a strong constructive discharge case, advise you on whether to file an EEOC charge before resigning (which is often strategically advantageous), and help you time your resignation to maximize your legal position.
-If you believe you're being forced out of your job, the consultation before you resign is the most valuable conversation you'll have.
+They can evaluate whether the facts support constructive discharge, advise you on whether to file an agency charge before resigning, and help you avoid steps that could weaken your claim.
+If you believe you're being forced out of your job, consult counsel before resigning if you safely can.

 We Handle Constructive Discharge Cases